Guide to Writing Research Proposals

-- Keep your style of writing throughout clear, reasonable, and declarative (use active verbs!).
+- Keep your style of writing clear, reasonable, and declarative (use active verbs!).

 - Use bullet point lists, visual aids, and so on to break up your narrative.
 Show you understand relationships, abstract concepts, etc. Draw attention to key sections by using white space.

-- Ask an experienced researcher or other academic expert to proofread your work to verify its compliance with both international standards and those of your academic institution.
+- Ask an experienced researcher or another academic expert to proofread your work to verify its compliance with both international standards and those of your academic institution.